 Make a Personal Health List.
 Begin writing down questions or concerns about any unresolved heath issues you may have, whether physical, mental or emotional.
 Discuss them with your family and physician.

 Schedule Health Screenings and Doctor Visits.
-It’s easy to cancel or postpone an appointment when you feel fine, but preventative medicine could literally save your life.
+It’s easy to cancel or postpone an appointment when you feel fine, but preventive medicine could literally save your life.
 A routine test may catch disease in its early stages, while a check-up may alert you to conditions you didn’t know you had.
 Call your doctor as soon as possible to make sure you’re up-to-date on your screenings and schedule an annual physical.
 And while we’re on the subject, it’s also important to find a doctor who understands your goal for overall wellness.
 “Health and wellness can be improved by having a doctor who is not only a medical expert, but who will partner with you,” says Param Dedhia, M.D., a doctor at Canyon Ranch in Tucson.

 Exercise Regularly.
 It can’t be said enough.
 This essential part of a healthy lifestyle will help you control your weight, boost your brain power and keep your heart and cardiovascular system healthy.
 Find something you enjoy, whether it’s running or walking, an exercise or dance class at the gym or a workout video in your living room, and make a goal to get at least 30 minutes of moderate exercise on most days.

 Commit to a Healthy Diet.
 Focus on the quality of nutrients you’re eating in your meals and snacks: They help protect you from illness and disease and help you feel your best.
 Avoid foods high in sugar (especially processed sugar and carbohydrates), saturated fat, sodium and preservatives and try to get more produce, lean protein, whole grains and plant-based foods in your diet.